department-of-veterans-affairs/va.gov-team/products/identity-personalization/direct-deposit/Research/2023-08-direct-deposit-UAT/2023-08 UAT findings.md

 Since the same authorization rules apply to both MHV and DSL users (both are gated, and these rules are enforced at both the FE and BE levels), and we've already seen the gate with MHV users, we have decided that we don’t need a DSLogon user to complete UAT.

-Selects “remember this browser” and it never remembers the 2FA for Firefox browser.
-Prefers VA app because it uses facial recognition.

 ## Detailed findings

 ### Participant login credentials
 - P1: ID.me & MHV
 - P2: ID.me
 - P3: Login.gov & MHV.
-Also had ID.me but did not test because of pre-existing user issues
+P3 also had ID.me but did not test because of pre-existing user issues
 - P4: ID.me (not LOA3) & MHV
 - P5: Login.gov